Democratic Socialists of America: Origins and founding (1973–1982)

 The Democratic Socialists of America was formed in 1982 through the merger of two left-wing organizations: the Democratic Socialist Organizing Committee (DSOC) and the New American Movement (NAM).

 Michael Harrington was the first chairman of DSA and its most prominent public figure until his death in 1989.

 DSOC was founded in 1973 by the socialist intellectual Michael Harrington.
-Harrington had become a prominent national figure after his book The Other America (1962) helped inspire the war on poverty, and he was a leader of a faction within the Socialist Party of America and later the Socialist Party USA.
-He had resigned as co-chair of the Socialist Party in 1972 in protest against the party's rightward drift and its stance on the Vietnam War.
+Harrington had become a prominent national figure after his book The Other America (1962) helped inspire the War on Poverty, and he was a leader of a faction within the Socialist Party of America.
+He served as national chairman (later co-chairman) of the Socialist Party from 1968 until he resigned in 1972 in protest against the party's rightward drift and its stance on the Vietnam War.

 Growing from a few hundred members to nearly 5,000 in less than a decade, DSOC was a union of Old Left social democrats, trade union leaders, and progressive youth dedicated to working as a left-wing pressure group within the Democratic Party.
 Harrington envisioned the DSOC as the "left wing of the possible", and its main strategy was "realignment", the idea that socialists could work with labor unions and social movements to push the Democratic Party to the left, drive out its conservative Southern wing, and transform it into a social democratic party.
 A key project for this strategy was the Democratic Agenda, a DSOC-inspired coalition of labor and liberal activists that challenged the centrist policies of the Jimmy Carter administration from within the party during the late 1970s.